Six research-backed tips to have a great vacation

 Related Articles :

-“Schedule lots of fun stuff” is something Carla and I did on our current (6 days) trip to Tokyo.
-It was so much greater fun than previous journeys in which we did not have a great deal deliberate and the days simply blurred into every other.
-That said, it’s essential to have some unstructured time, too, just to wander round.
+“Schedule lots of fun stuff” is something Carla and I did on our 6-day) trip to Tokyo.
+It was much more fun than previous journeys in which we had little debate, and the days blurred into every other.
+That said, having some unstructured tim to wander around is also essential.
+See i., There are four choices regarding which communication style you should employ.
+These types are:

 • direct aggression: bossy, arrogant, bulldozing, intolerant, opinionated, and overbearing